Amjad-Labs/Data-Analysis-Portfolio/README.md

 ## Portfolio Projects
 In this section I will list data analytics projects briefly describing the technology stack used to solve cases.

-### Analyzing the Factors Contributing to the Success of a Movie
+### Analyzing the Factors Contributing to the Success of Apps
 **Code:** [`Analyzing the Factors Contributing to the Success of Apps.ipynb`]

 **Goal:** To determine what factors contribute the most to apps success.